lupyuen/lupyuen.github.io/src/testbot3.md

 Yeah it gets complicated: USB-C Power __will charge up__ the PinePhone Battery.
 Which means PinePhone __won't shut down__ when we power off the USB-C Port!

 Thus we have an Automated Way to Power Up PinePhone.
 And it gets stuck there until the __PinePhone Battery totally drains__.
-This is _ungood_ for our Test Bot sigh.
+This is _utterly ungood_ for our Test Bot sigh.

 _Why not do it on a Battery-Less Device?_